Mass timber construction is an emerging building type.

 With this puzzle piece-like structure, you won’t need as many people helping.

-Employing fewer workers for less time will ultimately save you money on installation (often by around 50 percent!).
+Employing fewer workers for less time will ultimately save you money on installation.

 6. What are the benefits?